This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Flight free from the UK

 To reach Graz from London without flying, you’ll need to allow nearly a full day of travel.

-The quickest, and more expensive option, is to travel by train from London, starting on the EuroStar.
+The quickest and most expensive option is to travel by train from London, starting on the Eurostar.
 Going via Paris and then Germany will take around 16 hours and involve nearly a handful of changes.
 If you head to Brussels instead, you can connect with the ÖBB (Austrian Rail) run sleeper train to Vienna and then take a local connection to Graz.
 This is a good choice if you’d rather sleep through part of the journey and arrive a bit more rested.

 Flying to Graz

 Graz’s relatively small airport (GRZ: Flughafen Graz) doesn’t have too many international connections, mainly servicing cities in Germany and The Netherlands, meaning a connecting flight with Lufthansa or KLM is likely if you want to travel by air.
 Direct flights between London are not currently listed on the 2023 schedule.
 Affordable and quick buses and trains connect the airport to the city.

 Graz has good train connections with neighbouring countries and nearby cities.
 For example, I travelled to Graz by train from South Bohemia, Czech Republic and departed on a night train to Italy, connecting via nearby Bruck/Mur.